ClickHouse/ClickHouse/docs/en/sql-reference/statements/detach.md

 ```

 :::note
-In ClickHouse Cloud we recommend users use the `PERMANENTLY` clause e.g. `DETACH TABLE <table> PERMANENTLY`.
+In ClickHouse Cloud users should use the `PERMANENTLY` clause e.g. `DETACH TABLE <table> PERMANENTLY`.
 If this clause is not used, tables will be reattached on cluster restart e.g. during upgrades.
 :::

 **See Also**